Pixelina

 (At this level we recommend to avoid using a laptop)

-* A high end GPU board such as Nvidia GTX 1080, with build in HDMI or Display Port connection (do not use a hub)
+* A GPU board such as Nvidia GTX 1080, with build in HDMI or Display Port connection (do not use a hub)

 * A high end USB-3 port (in this range, a standard build in USB-3 ports might not be sufficient)